Anastasiia1015/weather_app/README.md

 ## Try the App

-You can try the app by visiting the following link: https://illustrious-salamander-989763.netlify.app/
+You can try the app by visiting the following [link](https://illustrious-salamander-989763.netlify.app/)

 ## API Keys